-For MAS racers the following specifications in regard to ski length (except Super G), radius and profile width are recommendations.
+For MAS racers the specifications at 1.1.2 above in regard to ski length (except Super G), radius and profile width are recommendations.
 The minimum ski length for Super G skis is compulsory for MAS racers.

-No length, width or ski radius restriction for Women above 55 and Men above 65 years of age.
+No length, width or ski radius restriction for Women 55 and above and Men 65 and above years of age.